Fawn Galli Interiors1133 Broadway, nr. 26th St., Ste. 1429; 212-792-2263; fawngalli.com

 Wit and worldliness define Heissmann’s design philosophy.
 He mixes classic luxury with quirky, funny objects such as a Kidrobot unicorn.
 Having worked for nine years under design legend Albert Hadley, he’s an expert in combining disparate objects and textiles from around the world.

-This architect and designer made his name via clever budget-conscious, renovations.
+This architect and designer made his name doing clever budget-conscious renovations.
 Mitchell specializes in kitchens and bathrooms and is known to use concrete in innovative ways, from clean primitive floors or walls to high-polish countertops that resemble stone.

-Founded by Noa Santos and Will Nathan, this network of 150 up-and-coming interior designers makes professional decoration affordable with its flexible model: $50 for a 50-minute consultation.
-Beyond that, design plans begin at just $500.
+Founded by Noa Santos and Will Nathan, this network of more than 200 up-and-coming interior designers makes professional decoration affordable with its flexible model: $50 to $80 for a 60-minute consultation.

 Ford (as he is professionally known) creates calm interiors that meld eclectic modern furnishings with vintage items.
 His spaces promote serenity—he once hung a rattan chair with fur-hide pivots to create a peaceful perch that offered a view of the river.